 Overall Eden Rising is a solid well-designed game that is really fun to play with friends.
 Its a nice blend of crafting, action, explorations, and tower defense.
 There is a lot to unlock and the tech trees are big.
 If the idea of it appeals to you, it is worth the money.
 But why not jump into the free to play version and decide for yourself?

 A review code of Eden Rising was provided to Gideon’s Gaming by Nvizzio Creations.
+You can read about how my reviews work here.

 - Nice blend of exploration, tower defense, and crafting